flutter/website/src/content/ui/interactivity/focus.md

 Flutter's default algorithm for focus traversal ([`ReadingOrderTraversalPolicy`][]) often provides the right answer for most apps.
-Exceptions exist: cases where the context or design requires a different order than what the default ordering algorithm calculates.
+Exceptions exist: cases exist where the context or design requires a different order than what the default ordering algorithm calculates.
 For those cases, you can use other methods to achieve your desired order.